EndPointCorp/end-point-blog/2023/03/getting-started-with-java-using-vscode.md

 }
 ```

 Save the file, then click the play icon at the top right of the window.
 This is the **Run** button.
 By default, it will run your Java application normally.
-You can also click the dropdown next to the icon and select **Debug** to run your Java application with the debugger attached.
-Running with the debugger attached is very helpful when problem solving.
+You can also click the dropdown next to the icon and select **Debug** to run your Java application with the debugger attached, which is very helpful when problem-solving.

 When you click the **Run** button, assuming everything is set up properly, your code will be compiled and executed.
 A terminal window will be opened, where your program may take in user input and/or write output.
 In this terminal window, the text "Hello, world!" will be written by the program.